pmirandar/Ts-CPD-EDA-Tool/README.md

 .
 .
 ```
-Depending on the OS you are using.
-These action is necessary because Ngspice is used in batch mode.
+depending on the OS you are using.
+This action is necessary because Ngspice is used in batch mode.